har-in-air/ESP8266_MAX30102_SPO2_PULSE_METER/README.md

 * Open the url 192.168.4.1 in your web browser
 * A new measurement is displayed every 4 seconds
 * If the measurement fails (finger not present, disturbed while reading), the value will display as 0
+* If unable to detect the MAX30102 sensor, the board built-in LED will blink rapidly.
+Try cycling power to the board.
+* In normal operation, the board built-in LED will toggle every 4-second measurement cycle

 <img src="Screenshot.jpeg"/>